Welcome to today's edition of the Rush 24-7 podcast.

 Weir?

-Uh but here's the blatantly blatantly racial comment.
+But here's a blatantly racial comment.

 He just accused the Republican Party here of being total racist.